Kal Potassium 99

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using potassium chloride and call your doctor at once if you have:
+Stop using Kal Potassium 99 and call your doctor at once if you have:

 severe throat irritation;